-SPARKENHOE COMMUNITY PRIMARY SCHOOL'S DSP is Rhian Jones: Headteacher, Dan Cheetham: Acting Deputy Head, Penny Cooper: Acting Deputy Head.
+SPARKENHOE COMMUNITY PRIMARY SCHOOL's DSL is Rhian Jones: Headteacher, Deputy DSL's are Dan Cheetham: Deputy Head, Penny Cooper: Deputy Head, David Marsh: Assistant Head

 7.3 The reason for the concern may be the actions of a colleague (including a more senior colleague), a Governor, another pupil/student or someone outside the school.
 Whatever the reason, concerns must be reported.
 Failure to report a Child Protection related allegation will be in itself, a disciplinary matter.